Polo Reyes: Background

 Reyes was born on November 7, 1984, in Mexicali, Baja California, Mexico.
 Prior to become a fighter, Reyes was a carpenter.
 He started self-defense classes which led him into MMA training and later in competition.
 He was the Mexico national champion and held two regional titles in Mexico.

 Mixed martial arts career

 Early career

 Reyes was attached to various promotions in Mexico from 2009 to 2014 with a MMA record of 4–3–0 period before joining The Ultimate Fighter: Latin America 2 competition.

 The Ultimate Fighter: Latin America

-In 2015, Reyes joined The Ultimate Fighter: Latin America 2 under team Efrain Escudero.
+In 2015, Reyes joined The Ultimate Fighter: Latin America 2 under team Efraín Escudero.
 On episode 7, Reyes faced Christihian Soto from Nicaragua in a lightweight fight, winning via TKO due to punches in the second round.
 On episode 10, Reyes faced Horacio Gutiérrez from Mexico in the semi-final round.
 He was defeated via TKO due to punches in the first round.